seanpringle/xoat/README.md

 ### config.h

-All customization happens in config.h.
-See in-line comments there.
+All customization happens in config.h or .xoatrc.
+See in-line comments.
 It's tracked, so use a local git branch or a merge tool to protect any customization.